psarno/pyragix-net/README.md

 ![Local-first](https://img.shields.io/badge/local--first-RAG-brightgreen)
 ![Ollama](https://img.shields.io/badge/Ollama-ready-blue)

-> [!IMPORTANT]
-> Treat this repository as a learning lab and reference implementation.
-The focus is readability, strict typing, and transparent configuration—not a turnkey “enterprise” deployment.

 ## Overview

 PyRagix.Net ships as a class library plus console sample so you can explore ingestion and querying patterns from a C# environment.
 Everything runs on your infrastructure with zero external API dependencies for document processing and search.